MicrosoftDocs/defender-docs/articles/defender-for-cloud/data-sensitivity-settings.md

 ## Set the threshold for sensitive data labels

-You can set a threshold to determine the minimum sensitivity level for a label to be marked as sensitive in Defender for Cloud.

 If you're using Microsoft Purview sensitivity labels, make sure that:

-- You set the label scope is set to `File and other data assets`, under which you should [configure the auto labeling for files and emails](/purview/apply-sensitivity-label-automatically#how-to-configure-auto-labeling-for-office-apps.) to "The label scope is set" > "File and other data assets".
+- You set the label scope is set to **File and other data assets**, under which you should [configure the auto labeling for files and emails](/purview/apply-sensitivity-label-automatically#how-to-configure-auto-labeling-for-office-apps.) to **The label scope is set** > **File and other data assets**.

+- You must set the label scope to **File and other data assets** by [configuring the auto labeling for files and emails](/purview/apply-sensitivity-label-automatically#how-to-configure-auto-labeling-for-office-apps.) to **The label scope is set** > **File and other data assets**.

 - Labels must be [published](/microsoft-365/compliance/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy) with a label policy that is in effect.

+You can set a threshold to determine the minimum sensitivity level for a label to be marked as sensitive in Defender for Cloud.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. Navigate to **Microsoft Defender for Cloud** > **Environment settings**.